open-contracting/standard/docs/guidance/map.md

 # Map

 This phase is about documenting your sources of contracting data, and documenting how that data "maps" to OCDS – that is, identifying which [data elements](https://en.wikipedia.org/wiki/Data_element) within your data sources match which OCDS [fields](../../schema/reference) and [codes](../../schema/codelists).
 The mapping phase is one of the longest and most important steps in the implementation process.

+When starting out, consider working in parallel on the map and build phases, because the choices you make at the build stage might affect how you need to map your data.
+For example, your choice of architecture might determine whether you are able to publish a change history using releases and records.

 If your contracting processes are managed on paper, using local spreadsheets or via unstructured electronic documents, and you’re reusing one of the existing [tools for collecting OCDS data](build/data_collection_tools), then please [get in touch with the OCDS Helpdesk](../support/index.md#ocds-helpdesk) for guidance on how to identify which OCDS fields match your local concepts.